coffedahl/coffedahl/README.md

 ## Hi there 👋
+Im an selftaught `selfhoster` with an janky homelab situation!
+Here on my github you can find some of my selfbuilt projects.

+### My skills
+Im selftought in most of what i do so my skills are not perfect but have some expirince in:
+- Programming
+  - `sveltekit`
+  - `python`
+  - `javascript/typescript`
+- Hosting and Deployment
+  - `promox`
+  - `docker`
+  - `linux`
+  - `networking`

+🌱 I’m currently learning `nextjs` & `react` and to document the stuff im doing 🙈

 <!--
 **coffedahl/coffedahl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.